vioxcd/tsmd/README.md

 # Tab Session Deduplicator (and a little bit of analysis)

-Trying to answer the question of "what I've been doing on [insert period of time]"; I think the question can easily be answered by looking at my browser history.
+Initially: trying to answer the question of "what I've been doing on [insert period of time]"; I think the question can easily be answered by looking at my browser history.
 Browser history are generated from using this [session-manager](https://github.com/sienori/Tab-Session-Manager) Firefox extension.

-[Update for August 2022]: I'm planning to create a script that would **deduplicate opened tabs** and **merge similar sessions into one**.
+Update for August 2022: I'm planning to create a script that would **deduplicate opened tabs** and **merge similar sessions into one**.
 As I'm starting to have problems with searching through my mostly duplicated and similar browsing sessions.

 PS: I'm using a conda environment to do the analysis (hint: `rs` for my future self)

+## How to use

+1. Export session data from Tab Session Manager
+2. Run `tsmd.py [path to exported session]`
+3. Message will appear on the screen if there's any sessions/windows deleted
+4. Dumped data can be found on tsmd's `data` dir

+## File structures

+- `etl.py` are used to combine all stored sessions and dump it into a `csv` that can be analyzed.
+- `fun_analysis` folders contain initial exploration and analysis notebook.
+- `tsmd.py` are the script used to deduplicate.

-## What I do.
+## What I do

 1. First try (26 Apr)
     - Load all the data (from json to dict) and figure out the keys (schema)